First intake of Foundation Year students graduate

 “Now a graduate I plan to go into teaching for a few years before going corporate.
 This summer I’ll be teaching in Tanzania for six weeks thanks to Warwick in Africa.
 After this I’ll start a two-year course with Teach First, gaining teaching qualifications and helping those from disadvantaged backgrounds like myself, before moving on to entering the corporate world.”

-Students applying for the year don’t need high A Level grades, but must meet certain criteria, such as having spent time in local-authority care, attended a school with below average performance, or be higher than national average students eligible for ‘free school meals’ or lived in an area with a high level of social deprivation.
+Students applying for the year don’t need high A Level grades, but must meet certain criteria, such as having spent time in local-authority care, attended a school with below average performance, have been eligible for ‘free school meals’ or lived in an area with a high level of social deprivation.

 Andy Lockett, Dean and Professor of Strategy and Entrepreneurship, said: “The Foundation Year has been a huge success and really opened our eyes to the wealth of talent that lies hidden in this country due to difficult backgrounds and deprivation.